-- Meet with your concentration coordinator to arrange for a member of faculty to serve as your supervisor. - Complete the and have it signed by your supervisor. - Submit together at Reception: Final Project Form signed by your supervisor, regular Registration/Course Change form & payment of tuition and fees
+- Meet with your concentration coordinator to arrange for a member of faculty to serve as your supervisor. - Complete the Final Project Form and have it signed by your supervisor.
+(Note that the Comprehensive Paper is actually a variant of the Comprehensive Exam.)

+Submit together at Reception: Final Project Form signed by your supervisor, regular Registration/Course Change form & payment of tuition and fees